willn/go_meals_scheduling/SETUP.md

 ```
 # add dates to get_skip_dates
 vi public/season.php

+# continue running and adjusting skipped dates, until no more "Use a placeholder # for" messages
+php execute.php -s

 # run the unit test for CalendarTest::testRenderSeasonDateSummary until things line up
 cd tests/
 phpunit CalendarTest.php